CadeNahama/otium-calhacks/README.md

-# Otium - AI-Powered System Administration
+# Ping - AI-Powered System Administration

 Full-stack application for AI-powered Linux system administration with SSH support.
 Built for hackathons with **session-based in-memory storage** - no database required!